jasonfritts/AADReportingAPI/README.md

 # AADReportingAPI

 These Powershell scripts can be used to download Azure AD Audit and Signin logs via the Graph API.
-They have better error\throttling handling so can be used when you are trying to download a large amount of logs.
+They have better error\throttling handling so can be used when you are trying to download a large amount of logs and the AAD portal or AAD Powershell module return throttling or limited logs.

 ## Prerequisites
 1. You must first install the Azure PowerShell module via PowerShell cmdlet Install-Module Azure